lmstudio-ai/lmstudio.js/publish/sdk/README.md

 const client = new LMStudioClient();

 // Load a model
-const hermes = await client.llm.load("NousResearch/Hermes-2-Pro-Mistral-7B-GGUF");
+const llama3 = await client.llm.load("lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF");

-// Create a text completion prediction const prediction = hermes.complete("The meaning of life is");
+// Create a text completion prediction const prediction = llama3.complete("The meaning of life is");

 // Stream the response
 for await (const text of prediction) {